 What are the symptoms?

-Many babies with tongue-tie don't have symptoms.
+Many children with tongue-tie don't have symptoms.
 The tissue either stretches as the child grows, or the child adapts to the tongue restriction.
-But some children with tongue-tie have:
+But some children may have:

 • Gaps or spaces between the front lower teeth.

-• Speech problems, because the tip of the tongue cannot rise high enough to make some sounds clearly, such as t, d, z, s, th, n, and l.
+• Speech problems.
+This may happen when the tip of the tongue cannot rise high enough to make some sounds clearly.
+These sounds may include t, d, z, s, th, n, and l.

 How is it diagnosed?

-Your doctor will do a physical exam of your child's mouth and ask about his or her symptoms.
+Your doctor will do a physical exam of your child's mouth and ask about any symptoms.
+If you are trying to breastfeed, your doctor may also examine your breasts and watch your child trying to breastfeed.
 In an older child or adult, the doctor may check the shape and movements of the tongue.

 How is tongue-tie treated?

-If your baby is younger than 1 year of age and has problems with feeding, the doctor may do a medical procedure (frenotomy) to clip the lingual frenulum.
-If your baby has tongue-tie and is feeding okay, you may choose to wait and see if his or her lingual frenulum stretches on its own.
+If your baby has tongue-tie and is feeding okay, you may choose to wait and see if their lingual frenulum stretches on its own.
+You can also:

-• Talk to a lactation consultant if you are having breastfeeding problems.
+• Talk to a lactation consultant.
+They can help if you or your baby is having trouble breastfeeding.

 • Consult a speech therapist if your toddler is having speech problems.

-If tongue-tie causes speech problems or personal or social problems as your child grows, the doctor may do a frenotomy or a frenuloplasty.
-In this surgery, the doctor clips the lingual frenulum and closes the wound with stitches.
-The doctor may also teach your child how to do tongue exercises to improve tongue movement.
+If tongue-tie causes problems with eating, speech, or social interactions, the doctor may release the tissue.
+This procedure is called a frenotomy or a frenuloplasty.
+The doctor clips the lingual frenulum and closes the wound with stitches.
+The doctor may teach your child how to do tongue exercises.
+These can help with tongue movement.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.